ornladios/ADIOS2/docs/ReadMe.md

-# Documentation for the Adaptable Input / Output System (ADIOS) v2.2.0
+# Documentation for the ADaptable Input Output System, ADIOS2 v2.2.0

 # Generate User Guide in html with Sphinx